kealanparr/Every-link-I-wish-I-had-as-a-beginner/readme.md

 https://a16z.com/2020/02/18/marketplace-100/ - The a16z Marketplace 100
 https://gumroad.com/features/pricing - Gumroad - Pricing
-https://www.theregister.com/2018/08/29/app_store_duopoly_30_per_cent/ - A decade on, Apple and Google's 30% app store cut looks pretty cheesy • The Register https://consent.yahoo.com/v2/collectConsent?sessionId=3_cc-session_d4ca4a18-8960-46a3-81ef-4a1ee001c04b - TechCrunch is now a part of Verizon Media https://www.lennyrachitsky.com/p/maintaining-quality-kickstarting - Maintaining Quality 🏅 Phase 2 of Kickstarting and Scaling a Marketplace Business - Lenny's Newsletter https://cdixon.org/2015/01/31/come-for-the-tool-stay-for-the-network - cdixon - Come for the tool, stay for the network https://www.matthewball.vc/all/7reasonsgaming - 7 Reasons Why Video Gaming Will Take Over — MatthewBall.vc
+https://www.theregister.com/2018/08/29/app_store_duopoly_30_per_cent/ - A decade on, Apple and Google's 30% app store cut looks pretty cheesy • The Register https://www.lennyrachitsky.com/p/maintaining-quality-kickstarting - Maintaining Quality 🏅 Phase 2 of Kickstarting and Scaling a Marketplace Business - Lenny's Newsletter https://cdixon.org/2015/01/31/come-for-the-tool-stay-for-the-network - cdixon - Come for the tool, stay for the network https://www.matthewball.vc/all/7reasonsgaming - 7 Reasons Why Video Gaming Will Take Over — MatthewBall.vc